Novarista13/portfolio-with-r3f/README.md

 - Use the arrow keys or WASD to navigate through the garden.
 - Interact with the projects by clicking on them.

-## Contributing

-I welcome contributions!
-If you have suggestions or improvements, please open an issue or submit a pull request.

 ## Feedback

 I'm excited to share this creative space with you and would love to hear your thoughts.
 Check it out and let me know what you think!